Brooklyn-Style/Magic_Roll/README.md

 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll.
 - `I@` → `I'`. `II` basically never starts a word so this eliminates the stretch to the inner column.
 - `Q@` → `QU`. `QQ` doesn't appear in any word and since `U` is two rows above `Q`, it becomes more comfortable to type this way.
-- `Backspace` after being used or if more than 400ms has passed since the last keypress.
+- `Backspace` after being used or if more than 400ms have passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage a little bit.

 ### *<ins>Right Half*
 Nearly all of the consonants have been placed on this side to minimize outrolls, redirects, and one-handed strings, with the top row being favored to keep scissors low.
 This unfortunately results in more movement but I haven't had a problem with it.